lsimediasarl/MultiProperties/README.md

 # MultiProperties
-Netbeans implementation of the Eclipse plugin Multiproperties by Krisztián Zsolt Sallai
+Netbeans implementation of the very useful Eclipse plugin "Multiproperties" by Krisztián Zsolt Sallai The original Eclipse pugin can be found here https://github.com/skazsi/multiproperties

-The files writen by the eclipse plugin can be edited under netbeans using this plugin.
+The files written by the eclipse plugin (*.multiproperties) can be edited under netbeans using this plugin.

 !!!
 ALPHA VERSION, USE IT AT YOUR OWN RISK !!!